-In both Canada and the USA, the celebration includes tonnes of food (per person) usually including a roast turkey.
+In both Canada and the USA, the celebration includes several tonnes of food (per person) which a roast turkey.
 Other foods may include mashed potatoes, yams (sweet potatoes), other meats, pies, corn, stuffing, and more food.
-It is a high calorie meal of epic portions!
+It is a high-calorie meal of epic portions!

 What is tryptophan?

 This turkey tryptophan myth kind of falls apart before we get very far.

 Tryptophan is one of the nine essential amino acids, meaning ones we cannot produce in our body and must be consumed.
 These amino acids, along with the other 12 amino acids that we can produce, the building blocks of every protein.

 Yes, every single protein in the human body, no matter what its function – cell structure, enzymes, blood components, neurons, muscle fiber, and more things than I should write in a blog – is made up of some combination of these 21 amino acids.

 Proteins don’t require all 21 different amino acids, just some subset of them, but all 21 amino acids are necessary for the cells to manufacture all the proteins necessary for one to live.
 There is nearly an infinite number of ways these 21 amino acids can create proteins.
 There are estimated to be from 250,000 to over 1 million different proteins in every human.